 Watching someone struggle or suffer is difficult for most people.
 When that person is someone you love, then the difficulty is increased enormously.
-However protecting your loved one from any or all negative outcomes means that they do not learn the consequences of their actions.
-For example what would happen if every time your daughter went shopping she over spent and you paid her credit card bill every month?
-She would never learn to budget and, in the long run, you would not be helping her.
+However, protecting your loved one from any or all negative outcomes means that they do not learn the consequences of their actions.

+For example, what would happen if every time your son or daughter went shopping, they overspent and you paid the credit card bill every month?
+They would never learn to budget and, in the long run, you would not be helping them.

 It is often through our mistakes, our struggles and suffering that we learn.
 The drinker is the same.
 If you always clear up after him, make excuses for her, make sure that they are not inconvenienced, then why should they change?
 There is no incentive to alter their behaviour.

 If you make it clear that when they choose to drink, any consequences are their responsibility and that you are no longer covering, clearing up or protecting them, then they will start to feel the effects of their drinking and it will become less attractive.

-Look at the example we gave of the spendthrift daughter.
-How might she react if instead of paying off her bills she was left to pay her own?
-She might behave differently on the next shopping trip or it might take a few times being in debt before she learned, sometimes things get worse before they get better..
+Look at the example we gave of the spendthrift children.
+How might they react if instead of paying off the bills they were left to pay their own?
+They might behave differently on the next shopping trip or it might take a few times being in debt before they learned, sometimes things get worse before they get better.
 The drinker is the same.
-If you are always making excuses to friends, keeping the kids from seeing dad drunk or clearing up after him then, like the spending daughter, he does not need to 'pay' for his drinking or feel the consequences.
-Please note that this is not about punishment - this is taking responsibility for his own choices!
+If you are always making excuses to friends, keeping the kids from seeing dad drunk or clearing up after him then, like the spending child, he does not need to 'pay' for his drinking or feel the consequences.

+Please note that this is not about punishment - this is taking responsibility for their own choices!
 That is very important!